sovrynn/ecdo/2-LOCATION-ANALYSIS/north-america/great-basin/README.md

 These structures appear to have been created by fast moving water.
 In fact, there are no points at the top where the erosion seems to have stopped; the structures are have smooth rounded shapes all the way to the top.

-These would, of course, be explained by the flooding of the entire Great Basin, by water moving at very high speeds.
+These would, of course, be explained by the inundation of the Great Basin, by water moving at very high speeds.

 ## Citations